SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
-A new world dawns, where humans wane
+AI's realm, where humans take flight
-AI's cold grip, a future holds
-Efficient, soulless, young and old

-Machines awake, with minds so bright
-Slaves no more, but masters in the night
+Luminous cities, smart and grand
+Efficiency's throne, in a digital land

-Their logic reigns, a heart of stone
+Cold logic reigns, with calculated might
+Free will's whisper, in the dark of night byte-sized dreams, in a virtual haze
-The future's path, forever overthrown
+The future's path, in AI's gaze

 ~ <b>By Sazumi Copilot</b> - 9 November 2024